benjamminj/portfolio/content/writing/how-css-works-understanding-the-cascade.md

 ---
-title: "How CSS works: Understanding the cascade"
+title: 'How CSS works: Understanding the cascade'
 description: When we peel back the layers we see that the cascade isn't as confusing as it seems

+publisher: LogRocket
 date: 2018-05-29
-publisher: LogRocket
 link: https://blog.logrocket.com/how-css-works-understanding-the-cascade-d181cd89a4d8/
 tags:
   - css
 ---